VikashChandola/cpptftp/test/README.md

 * Run `tftp_frame_test` binary.
 Tests run should pass with no errors.

 ### tftp client library
-* Testing ability to download files from remote server.
+* Testing ability to download files from remote server. `tftp_client_test` uses `work_dir` in it's current working directory as test purpose.
+This should be root directory of tftp server.
   1. Create working directory `work_dir` and run tftp server.
 Below example runs on port 12345.
       ```
       #> mkdir -p work_dir